andywalton7/sdk-test/source/index.html.md

 There are four steps to the flow:

 1. **Create the consignment** - Use the [Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment) endpoint to record the details of your new consignment.
 2. **Allocate the consignment** - Use one of PRO's [Allocation](https://docs.electioapp.com/#/api/AllocateConsignment) endpoints to select the carrier service that your consignment will use.
-You can nominate a specific service or group of services, ask PRO to determine the best one to use from a pre-defined group of services, or allocate based on pre-set allocation rules.
+You can nominate a specific service, ask PRO to determine the best service to use from a pre-defined group, or allocate based on pre-set allocation rules.
 3. **Get the consignment's labels** - Use the [Get Labels in Format](https://docs.electioapp.com/#/api/GetLabelsinFormat) endpoint to get the delivery label for your consignment.
 4. **Manifest the consignment** - Use the [Manifest Consignments from Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery) endpoint to confirm the consignment with the selected carrier.
 At this point, the consignment is ready to ship.